(This page was last updated in February 2022)

-The EU Timber Regulation (Regulation No 995/2010 of the European Parliament and of the Council of 20 October 2010) lays out the obligations of operators and traders who place timber and timber products on the European market.
+The EU Timber Regulation (Regulation No 995/2010 of the European Parliament and of the Council of 20 October 2010) outlines the obligations of operators and traders who place timber and timber products on the European market.
 The Timber Regulation has three key components:

 - Information: The operator must have access to information describing the timber and timber products, country of harvest, species, quantity, details of the supplier and information on compliance with national legislation.